unixneo/ruby-blockchain-tutorial/README.md

 ### Known Bugs

-- There is an issue with the ```$PEER``` global variable.
+- There is an issue with the ```$PEER``` global variable in the original Haseeb code.
 It's not being updated properly.
 This issue is annoying but does not impact the overall tutorial value.

-- There is an issue reporting user balances.
+- There is an issue reporting user balances in the original Haseeb code.
 This issue is also annoying but does not impact the overall tutorial value.

 ### More to come ....